jomirusergiu/R_DesignPatterns_GOF/README.md

 R_DesignPatterns(GOF)
 =================

-R_DesignPatterns(GOF) is an example project on using and implementation of “Gang Of Four”(GOF) Design Patterns.
+R_DesignPatterns(GOF) is an example project on using and implementation of “Gang Of Four” Design Patterns.

 Creational
 ---------